OFFICE OF THE SELECTBOARD

 Stephen Chait mentioned: Taxes have raised 21% largely due to the education component.
 He expressed that the budget should be conscious to what everyone is currently paying.
 What part is municipal versus education: shown on Tax schedule and bill.

 Karen Christofferson and Patty Dow created a Budget Worksheet up to current FY25.
-This spreadsheet is meticulously crafted in grave detail to show transparency and utmost accuracy on all expenditures within and out of the budget.
-Questions we ask about managing the budget include: Does the bill get leveled and give the townspeople no change?
-Does the bill get cut or risen?
-Ideally, the budget should be accounted for extra costs to happen that may be unforeseeable or unpredicted.
-Randy Pike expressed concern to only spend the budget where necessary and cut down on extra costs.
+This spreadsheet is carefully crafted with accuracy on all expenditures within and out of the budget.
+Questions we ask about managing the budget include: Does the bill get funded and give the townspeople no change?
+Does the budget get cut or increased?
+Ideally, the budget should account for extra costs that may be unforeseeable.

 Surplus Deficit Sheet

 The Surplus Deficit sheet is a document of record for financial changes.
 A line item was removed for a tax rebate.
-The table should show at the end of FY25 we had a deficit versus a backfill.
+The table should show at the end of FY25 we had a deficit versus a surplus.
 It is Self funded as seen in the spreadsheet also includes reserve funds, but only if it’s stated in an article.
-FY24 didn’t have any in articles as they were included in the budget.
+FY24 didn’t have any special reserve funds in articles as they were included in the budget.

 Selectboard Discretion Analysis Sheet